richardzcode/Dochameleon/examples/basics/docs/guide_configuration.md

 Dochameleon itself does not have css file.
 Theming is through CSS-in-JS.
 Extra css and js files can be specified in siteConfig.js

 `headerLinks` defines what displayed on main menu.
-Memu items can be one of the four types: doc, blog, page, url
+Menu items can be one of the four types: doc, blog, page, url